 Christians have long recognized in Scripture a call to defend and uphold the dignity and well being of all persons, especially the poor and powerless.
 Participating in movements seeking justice, positive reform, and empowerment is one of the most Christ-like things we can do.

-Jesus wasn’t preaching a universal salvation message for the world, but he was addressing specific political, social, and racial issues.
+Jesus addressed specific political, social, and racial issues.
 He was helping those who were being abused, violated, and oppressed.
 Involving ourselves within these issues — serving those who need justice — is an example of following Jesus.